ibm-cloud-docs/data-virtualization/connecting/connect_programmatically.md

 ## ODBC Data Source Administrator
 {: #con_prog_odbc_dsa}

-Use the Microsoft ODBC Data Source Administrator tool to define a connection between an ODBC or CLI application and a {{site.data.keyword.Db2_on_Cloud_short}} database.
+Use the Microsoft ODBC Data Source Administrator tool to define a connection between an ODBC or CLI application and a Data Virtualization database.
 {: shortdesc}

 ### Prerequisites
 {: #prereq91}

-Before attempting to connect to your {{site.data.keyword.Db2_on_Cloud_short}} database, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your Data Virtualization database, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 <!-- Before you can connect to your database, you must perform the following steps: